-Every year, since 2007, Ipsen Spain has organized the Brigadas Urológicas mainly in Nicaragua but also in Guatemala and Honduras.
-Spanish urologists are sent on site to manage critical cases and train local urologists.
-Ipsen also contributes by sending surgical equipment used during the procedures.
+Every year since 2007, Ipsen Spain has organized the Brigadas Urológicas in Nicaragua, Guatemala and Honduras.
+Spanish urologists are provided to manage critical cases and train local urologists.
+Ipsen also contributes by supplying surgical equipment used during the procedures.
 More than 1300 surgeries have been performed since the launch of the project.

 Russia: International Children’s Day

 Spain: « e-spasti »

-In Spain, Ipsen is taking part in a tele-medecine project in partnership with Sant Pau hospital in Barcelona to improve the lives of patients.
+In Spain, in partnership with Sant Pau hospital in Barcelona, Ipsen is taking part in a tele-medicine project to improve the lives of patients.
 This program allows patients suffering from spasticity of the lower limbs to enhance their quality of life through a daily in-home exercise regime while maintaining contact with their doctor.
 The patient then goes to hospital only when an injection is required.

 United Kingdom: NET Patient Foundation

-In United Kingdom, Ipsen supported the NET Patient Foundation to produce the “Your guide to neuroendocrine tumors” video to explain in particular the role of endocrine cells, the illness, its symptoms and treatment options.
+In the United Kingdom, Ipsen supports the NET Patient Foundation to produce the “Your guide to neuroendocrine tumors” video to explain the role of endocrine cells, the illness, its symptoms and treatment options.

 United States: patient support